reflex-dev/reflex-web/blog/2024-03-15-structuring-a-large-app.md

 ```

 However, as the app grows, keeping everything in a single module can quickly
 become messy and unmanageable.

-Because a Reflex app is just a python project,
-it can be organized into modules and packages (directory with `__init__.py`)
+Because a Reflex app is just a Python project, it can be organized into modules
-and use the python import machinery you're likely already familiar with.
+and packages (directory with `__init__.py`) and imported like any other Python objects.

-# What Makes a Reflex App?
+## What Makes a Reflex App?

 When executing `reflex init` or `reflex run`, the framework will import **two** modules automatically.

-## rxconfig.py
+### rxconfig.py

 Reflex first looks for an `rxconfig.py` in the current working directory and
 imports it.
 At minimum, it **must define a module-level global named `config` as